Hendry County Motorsports Park 2014 V-8 Thunder Stock Rules

 - Any 1970 or newer American made production 2 or 4 door sedan.
 Must remain stock for year, make and model unless stated.
 The minimum wheelbase allowed is 101” (1” tolerance) (centerline of front wheels to centerline of rear wheels.
 (This cannot be altered).
 Weight 3200 lbs. with original driver after completion of the race.
 Cars with stock bodies only may weigh 3,100 lbs.

 - No subcompact cars.
 No foreign convertibles, trucks, four wheel drive or front wheel drive cars allowed.
 The only exception to the truck rule is the DeSoto Speedway and Charlotte County Speedway style Cowboy Cadillacs, which will be evaluated per circumstance.

 - No chopping, shortening, or channeling.
 Both sides must be the same.

 - In case a frame issue comes up from a wreck, get with tech to see how or if the chassis is capable to be put back to be legal.

 - Completely stock for year make and model.
-Doors may be replaced with 18 gauge (.047”) steel.
-Stock body panels or self-made body panels aluminum or steel only that are as close to stock appearing as possible.
+Doors may be replaced with 18 gauge (.047”) steel or aluminum.
+Stock body panels or self-made body panels, aluminum or steel must be as close to stock appearing as possible.